Katana vs Wakizashi: Similarities, Differences and Usage

 Katana

-The katana is a traditional Japanese sword known for its long, curved blade measuring about 60 to 80 centimeters (24 to 31 inches).
-It has a single, razor-sharp edge designed specifically for cutting.
-Forged using special folding techniques, the blade is both strong and flexible, displaying a visible grain pattern called hada.
+The katana is a traditional Japanese sword known for its long, curved blade measuring about 76 to 102 centimeters (30 to 40 inches).
+It features a single, razor-sharp edge designed specifically for cutting.
+Forged using special techniques, the blade is both strong and flexible, often displaying a nice natural hamon in the edge.

 Wakizashi